Viktor Bilash

-Viktor Fedorovych Bilash (Віктор Федорович Білаш; 1893 – 24 January 1938) was a Ukrainian military commander who was the Chief of Staff of the Revolutionary Insurgent Army of Ukraine (RIAU) under Nestor Makhno during the Russian Civil War.
-A gifted military commander, Bilash himself planned many of the Insurgent Army's operations, later becoming its commander in chief after Makhno's flight into exile.
+Viktor Fedorovych Bilash (Віктор Федорович Білаш; 1893 – 29 January 1938) was a Ukrainian military commander who was the Chief of Staff of the Revolutionary Insurgent Army of Ukraine (RIAU) under Nestor Makhno during the Russian Civil War.
+Bilash himself planned many of the Insurgent Army's operations, later becoming its commander in chief after Makhno's flight into exile.

 His son, Oleksandr, a World War II veteran, was able to obtain the manuscript of his father's work, with other previously unknown documents in 1993.
 He subsequently published it together as a book called “The Roads of Nestor Makhno”.

 Biography

-Viktor Bilash was born in the small Pryazovian town of Novospasivka, where he worked as a train driver during his youth.
-During the early months of the Ukrainian War of Independence, the Austro-Hungarian Army shot Viktor's father, grandfather and cousin, and even set his house on fire, in reprisal for Bilash having joined the partisan movement against the Central Powers.
+Viktor Bilash was born in 1893, in the small Pryazovian town of Novospasivka.
+He worked as a train driver during his youth.
+Following the invasion of Ukraine by the Central Powers in early 1918, he formed a partisan detachment to fight against them in the Ukrainian War of Independence.
+Later in the year, he joined up with Nestor Makhno's insurgent forces.
+In reprisal, the Austro-Hungarian Army shot Viktor's father, grandfather and cousin, and even set his house on fire.